 Mina uses accounts to track each public key's state.
 This is distinct from Bitcoin's UTXO model of maintaining ledger state.

-The best tip is the blockchain's latest block with the highest chain strength known to the daemon.
+The blockchain's latest block with the highest chain strength known to the mina daemon.

 A set of transactions and consensus information that extend the state of the network.
-Includes a proof that the current state of the network is fully valid.
+A block in Mina includes a proof that the current state of the network is fully valid.
 See also extensional blocks and precomputed blocks.
 See What's in a Block?.

 The data structure that is used in a cryptocurrency to maintain a shared state of all accounts in the network.